Science: 20th century

-In the first half of the century the development of antibiotics and artificial fertilisers improved human living standards globally.
+In the first half of the century, the development of antibiotics and artificial fertilisers improved human living standards globally.
 Harmful environmental issues such as ozone depletion, ocean acidification, eutrophication, and climate change came to the public's attention and caused the onset of environmental studies.

-During this period scientific experimentation became increasingly larger in scale and funding.
+During this period, scientific experimentation became increasingly large in scale and funding.
 The extensive technological innovation stimulated by World War I, World War II, and the Cold War led to competitions between global powers, such as the Space Race and nuclear arms race.
 Substantial international collaborations were also made, despite armed conflicts.

-In the late 20th century active recruitment of women and elimination of sex discrimination greatly increased the number of women scientists, but large gender disparities remained in some fields.
+In the late 20th century, active recruitment of women and elimination of sex discrimination greatly increased the number of women scientists, but large gender disparities remained in some fields.
 The discovery of the cosmic microwave background in 1964 led to a rejection of the steady-state model of the universe in favour of the Big Bang theory of Georges Lemaître.

-The century saw fundamental changes within science disciplines.
+The century saw fundamental changes within scientific disciplines.
 Evolution became a unified theory in the early 20th century when the modern synthesis reconciled Darwinian evolution with classical genetics.
-Albert Einstein's theory of relativity and the development of quantum mechanics complement classical mechanics to describe physics in extreme length, time and gravity.
+Albert Einstein's theory of relativity and the development of quantum mechanics complement classical mechanics to describe physics in extreme length, time, and gravity.
 Widespread use of integrated circuits in the last quarter of the 20th century combined with communications satellites led to a revolution in information technology and the rise of the global internet and mobile computing, including smartphones.
 The need for mass systematisation of long, intertwined causal chains and large amounts of data led to the rise of the fields of systems theory and computer-assisted scientific modelling.